 Before Méliesè the Lumière brothers were the first to publicly screen a film with a train coming into a station.
 As the experience was completely new to the audience, it made them scream by fear by how the new cognitive pattern was delivered by a new medium.
 Suppose that one had decided that the perfect narrative plot pattern could be found in Lumière´s film, what would we call later findings by Méliesè and hundreds of artists after him?
 Would we think that their films had no narrative as the perfect structure could be seen in Lumières´ film?
 Of course not, but we do it anyway when we move plot patterns and structures from film to games and think of it as the pattern.

 What the form represents is the pattern artist build, which contains all narrative elements that have functions and where elements of significance are repeated and highlighted.
-The style is the pattern techniques, and stylish elements add to the overall form, as the example with Méliesè.
-What style does is to define media specific elements and available techniques, which narrative can meld.
+The style is the pattern techniques, and stylistic elements add to the overall form, as the example with Méliesè.
+What style does is to define media-specific elements and available techniques, which narrative can meld.

 What the picture above depicts are different media-specific-attributes, and since the narrative is not media-specific (bears repeating), it is essential to determine which style the narrative shall be applied to.